Worklytics/psoxy/docs/gcp/getting-started.md

 ## Prerequisites

-A Google (GCP) user who can create projects (or with sufficient permissions to provision Service Accounts, Keys, GCS buckets, and Cloud Functions within an existing project).
+A Google (GCP) user who can create projects (or with sufficient permissions to provision Service Accounts, Keys, Secret Manager, GCS buckets, and Cloud Functions within an existing project).

 ## Terraform State Backend